|

 desired) and display it at the end of sampling (see below).

-selecting sampling rates for Chart channels, you may adjust the desired
+For Chart channels, you may adjust the desired

-recording time (i.e., the duration of sampling) using the buttons
+duration of sampling using the buttons

 on the right side of the window.
 Click one of the available present